-Below is an alphabetical list of interrogatives and pronouns found in Russian records.
+Below is a list of interrogatives and pronouns found in Russian records.
 Each word is generally listed first in its modern form, followed by relevant variants, including some with archaic spelling.
 If the word you are looking for is not found here, consider looking at our other word lists or the FamilySearch Wiki Russian Genealogical Word List.
 If you're still struggling to find the right word, it may be a person's or place name.
 Follow the guidelines listed under Practical Suggestions and use other resources on our site such as those found on the Names page.

 Using the keyboard commands Ctrl+F (Windows) or Command+F (Mac) can be helpful when searching through word lists.
 Simply type the first few letters or a part of the word you know, and the search function will highlight any words in the list that contain that sequence of letters.